vincentntang/vincentntang.com/content/posts/20220720-effective-marketing/index.md

 - EventBrite

 I didn't include Snapchat or TikTok which may be effective at younger demographics like college students, but software events are not interesting enough to create a 15 second video for general viewing
+We also don't use any tools like Buffer or Instagram Pro for social media automation.